jonahkaye/django_proxy/README.md

 - Endpoint versioning
 - batch processing
 - documentation
-- env config
 - code structure and design

 My thinking is this:
 - security is most important.
 So that means auth, user management, and request val come first.
+Rate limiting is like on the border here with DDos.
+Env config is probably here too since poor handling of env variables is security issue.
 - the product achieving the objective minimally is the next most imporant. that means error handling, rate limiting, and asynch processing, which as I see it, make up the core of the proxy api
 -